Metal Roofing & Wind Load Resistance

 Learn From the Experts at METALCON – Register for METALCON’s Metal Roofing Education Sessions!

 Who wouldn’t want to learn from the best!
 The industry’s “best of the best” will be teaching at METALCON.
-Attend the following educational sessions to learn all you need to know about wind load resistance and testing from leading experts working in the field:
+Attend the following educational sessions to learn more about wind load resistance and testing from leading experts working in the field:

-METALCON 2024 is October 30 – November 1 at the Georgia World Congress Center in Atlanta, Georgia.
+METALCON 2025 is October 21 – October 23 at the Las Vegas Convention Center in Las Vegas, Nevada.
 For 30+ years, METALCON has been the only annual tradeshow devoted exclusively to the application of metal in construction and design.
 With its dynamic exhibit hall, interactive education sessions and access to the Who’s Who of the industry — attendees count on METALCON to deliver the innovations, solutions, tools and expertise they need to turbocharge their businesses through the application of metal in the building envelope.

 Share: